-It is readily apparent that natural disasters are striking with greater frequency, and these events can leave devastating consequences in their wake.
+It is readily apparent that natural disasters are striking with higher frequency, and these events can leave devastating consequences in their wake.
 There are steps homeowners can take to protect themselves, and you may collect insurance payments under certain circumstances.

 Table of Contents